What is the legal framework (legislation/regulations) governing bribery and corruption in your jurisdiction?

 Offences involving public officials and secret commissions are subject to fines and/or imprisonment for up to five years, while offences involving officers and judicial officers may be liable to fines and/or imprisonment for up to 14 years.

-Corporate liability can arise where an offence is committed with the knowledge or direction of a “senior officer”, which has been held to include individuals responsible for managing an important aspect of the activities of a business, and is not limited to senior management.
+Corporate liability can arise where an offence is committed with the knowledge or direction of a “senior officer”, which has been held to include individuals responsible for managing an important aspect of the activities of a business and is not limited to senior management.

-Which authorities have jurisdiction to investigate and prosecute bribery in your jurisdiction?
+Which authorities have jurisdiction to investigate and prosecute bribery and corruption in your jurisdiction?

 The federal Public Prosecution Service of Canada (PPSC) is an independent prosecuting authority that prosecutes federal corruption offences.
 The PPSC publishes guidelines for the application of the provisions of the Criminal Code that deal with remediation agreements, Canada’s version of deferred prosecution agreements.

-How is ‘bribery’ (or its equivalent) defined?
+How is ‘bribery’ or ‘corruption’ (or any equivalent) defined?

 Bribery is not specifically defined in either the Criminal Code or the CFPOA.
 Instead, as discussed in response to question 1 above, these statutes broadly prohibit conferring benefits to public officials under certain circumstances.